cotodevel/snemulds/README.md

 	- SPC Playback: Optionally, create a /spc folder in SD: root, and put your SPC files on it.
 You can choose and play a SPC File in the "SPC Jukebox" option.
 	- Then run SNEmulDS.nds

-ARGV Support:
-	- SnemulDS now supports ARGV, same standard as used in devkitARM.
-		The vector 0 ARGument can be whatever (usually 0:/dir/dir2/dirwhatever/SnemulDS.nds) The vector 1 ARGument must be the fullfilepath string (Format: 0:/dir/dir2/dirwhatever/file.smc)
 Hotkeys:

 	While SnemulDS runs a game, it is possible to perform the following hotkeys: